 Cultural Space Investment Process (CSIP)

 The Cultural Space Investment Process (CSIP) was a capital project evaluation process established by Calgary Arts Development to inform City Council and the municipality of priorities for community-led cultural infrastructure projects.
 The City requested that there be no new intake of projects to CSIP as of 2016 while previously recommended projects were reviewed.

 Projects previously recommended by CSIP assessors for municipal investment in spaces that support music, theatre, film, performing arts, and visual arts include:

 Studio Bell, home of the National Music Centre (completed)

-cSPACE King Edward School Arts Incubator (tenants move in late 2016, official opening in 2017)
+cSPACE King Edward School Arts Incubator (completed)

 In-Definite Arts Society (funding being pursued through another City program)

 Alberta Ballet’s Dance Facility (in development)

 Calgary Opera Centre at the Calgary Stampede Youth Campus (in development)